jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Int16Extensions.SetBits(thisshort,int,int).md

 ## Int16Extensions.SetBits(this short, int, int) Method

-Sets all specified bits to "on" and returns the modified value.
+Sets all specified bits to 1 and returns the modified value.

 ```csharp
 public static short SetBits(this short number, int offset=0, int size=16);